vacu9708/Study-records/Operating system/Deadlock/README.md

 * **Spinlock** is to make a thread trying to acquire a shared resource wait in a loop until it is available.(busy waiting)
+## Deadlock
-* **Deadlock** is a situation where threads are waiting for each thread to release the shared resource and none of them ever does.
+Deadlock is a situation where threads are waiting for each thread to release the shared resource and none of them ever does.<br>
+Deadlock is the result of synchronization.

 ## 4 conditions of deadlock
 1. mutual exclusion : Only one process for a resource